BSchoolland/window-management-for-cinnamon/README.md

 - Automatically set up workspaces with IDE, GitHub issues, localhost, and chat
 - Add Git repositories as projects
 - Automatically detect and add all Git repositories in your Projects directory
+- Add all repositories from a GitHub user account
 - List all available projects

 ## Installation